Home » Southern Alps Air Blog

 It’s no secret New Zealand has lots of sheep (about 6 sheep to every human), and these sheep are farmed across the country.
 But, Lavendar farms are a little less common.
 Just a few minutes from Wanaka, the local Lavendar Farm is home to 20 acres of pristine land filled with lavender fields, farm animals and display gardens.
 Wander through the flowers, meet the team, play a garden game and test out their unique herbal teas and lavender ice-creams.

 Weave your way through the Southern Alps and Mount Aspiring National Park (Wanaka’s closest national park) to experience some of the most extraordinary, untouched mountains New Zealand has to offer.
 As Wanaka’s longest standing scenic flight company, Southern Alps Air provide truly unique and breathtaking.
-Here’s what to expect if you’re planning to travel to Milford Sound.
+Here’s what to expect if you’re planning to travel to Milford Sound Landing.